 -Add to the job responsibilities for caregivers to make the role a stepping stone for a career in healthcare.
 This includes additional training like hospital-to-home transfers, physical therapy, and wound care.
 Not only will this enhance a caregiver’s career prospects, this will in turn justify an increase in pay.

 -Increase wages for caregivers.
 With higher annual earnings, this will cut down on costs associated with turnover and attract more prospective caregivers.
-Cutting down on turnover means more consistent care with fewer expenditures related to hiring and training.
+As a result, cutting down on turnover means more consistent care with fewer expenditures related to hiring and training.

 -Make rules and regulations regarding home health home care more streamlined at federal and state levels.
-Some states like Florida and Massachusetts require no additional training hours other than initial training while states like New York and Washington D.C. require 40 and 75, respectively.
+Some states like Florida and Massachusetts require no additional training hours other than initial training.
+Other states like New York and Washington D.C. require 40 and 75, respectively.
 Additionally, some states permit caregivers to take on medication administration roles while others do not.

 Who Will Care For Us?

-I will say this book is an important read.
-After 120 interviews with a number of healthcare professionals involved in home care, like home care workers, public interest groups, doctors, government officials both federal and state, unions, and insurance company representatives, I'd say Osterman has a firm grasp on the issue we face as a nation regarding long-term care.
+For this book, Osterman conducted more than 120 interviews with healthcare professionals involved in home care.
+This included home care workers, public interest groups, doctors, government officials, unions, and insurance company representatives.
+Because of this, Osterman has a firm grasp on the issue we face as a nation regarding long-term care.

-It's an in-depth, concise overview of this issue that recognizes the problems the industry faces while providing courses of action to consider.
+It’s an in-depth, concise overview of the problems the care industry faces while providing courses of action to consider.

-On our current course, the number of the elderly and younger disabled who need long-term care will vastly outpace the estimated caregivers available (family or paid) to provide it.
-From my perspective, he's correct in stating that the job is respected by families/clients for the most part but many of those in positions of influence (government in particular) do not.
+On our current course, those who need long-term care will vastly outpace the estimated caregivers available to provide it.
+Families and clients respect caregivers.
+But, for the most part, many of those in positions of influence do not share the same perspective.

-Without enhancing the job description and career prospects of home care workers, we can expect high turnover, more costly re-hospitalization visits, and inconsistent care at large.
+Enhance the job description and career prospects of home care workers.
+Otherwise, we can expect high turnover, more costly re-hospitalization visits, and inconsistent care at large.

 Caregiving is demanding work, at times exhausting both physically and mentally.
 Our agency makes an concerted effort to reward our caregivers for their hard work and let them know they are appreciated.
 Good caregivers are the cornerstone of a quality home care agency.

-The home care industry as a whole needs to do more to change the perception of home health home care aides in the medical field, in government, and as a society in general.
+The home care industry needs to change the perception of home health home care aides.
+This includes the healthcare industry, government, and society in general.
 We will need to if we hope to provide for those who need long-term care in the future.

-The rules/regulations aspect gets tricky as states vary in a number of ways.
-Families in California overwhelmingly choosing private pay as their care option while those in New York prefer home care agencies with managed care plans.
+Furthermore, the rules/regulations aspect gets tricky as states vary in a number of ways.
+Families in California overwhelmingly choosing private pay as their care option.
+In New York, most prefer home care agencies with managed care plans.

-I can't speak to what specific changes to make at a state and federal level, nor how we can restructure the funding methods to make care more consistent and cost-effective.
+I can’t speak to what specific changes to make at a state and federal level.
+Nor can I say how we can restructure the funding methods to make care more consistent and cost-effective.

-But, I believe we need to advocate for exploring solutions to the aforementioned issues because one way or another, we will need caregivers.
+Above all, we need further brainstorming on solutions to the aforementioned issues.
+One way or another, we will need caregivers.
 Better to start planning now and taking action.